tchellomello/glucose-tracker/README.md

 <b>Some point in the future:</b>

-* A simple Android app that works offline and auto-syncs to the remote database via REST calls.
+* A simple Android app that works offline and auto-syncs with the remote database via REST calls.

 Installation/Running the App